St. Mark's Robotics: Automating the world since 1993.

 Assistant Coch Fletch Carron

 The St. Mark's Robotics Team was started in 1993 under Richard Abbondanzio.
 In 1994, the team won Rookie of the Year for the FIRST competition.
 The Lions teamed up with various partners over the years for the FIRST contests: University of Texas at Dallas, Southern Methodist University, and Lennox Industries, while attending the National Championships through 2000.
 In 2001, the Lions started participating in the local BEST contest sponsored by Raytheon, Texas Instruments, Boeing, and Accenture.
 Doug Rummel has been the lead robotics coach since joining St. Mark's in 1998.
+Fletch Carron has been assistant robotics coach since 2000, but took a leave of absence to coach with Hockaday for 3 years in 2001.
+He has been back with us since 2004.

 About this site